 - Salt and pepper to taste

-- While the potatoes are cooking, in a separate pan cook the diced bacon over medium-high heat until they are mostly crispy and then set them aside on a paper towel lined plate.
+- While the potatoes are cooking, in a separate pan cook the diced bacon over medium-high heat until the pieces are mostly crispy.
+Set them aside on a paper towel lined plate.

-Once the potatoes have cooked up to your desired level of crispy, remove from the heat and place them in a casserole dish.
+- Once the potatoes are finished, remove from the heat and place them in a casserole dish.
 The potatoes will serve as the bottom layer of your casserole.

-Add your diced leeks or onions and bell pepper and mix with the meat to cook.
+- Add your diced leeks or onions and bell pepper and mix with the meat to cook.

-Stir occasionally and when the meat is browned and cooked through, about 10-12 minutes.
-When the meat is almost done add your garlic powder, cayenne, salt and pepper.
+- Stir occasionally and cook until the meat is browned and cooked through, about 10-12 minutes.
+When the meat is almost done add in the garlic powder, cayenne, salt and pepper.
 Stir and remove from heat once the meat is done.